The definitive explanation of the magic behind the theory

 Of course, you'll need a little Induction to put the pieces together.

 Arriving at the storyform for Top Gun is a simple matter of identifying the source of conflict from objective and subjective points-of-view.
-These Storypoints, combined with an understanding of vital narrative dynamics (whether the film ends in Triumph or Tragedy, or whether it emphasizes Problem-solving over Self-actualization), lead to a Premise that reads:
+These Storypoints, when combined with an understanding of vital narrative dynamics (whether the film ends in Triumph or Tragedy, or whether it emphasizes Problem-solving over Self-actualization) and plugged into Subtxt, lead to a Premise that reads:

 Sums up the message of Top Gun entirely.